material-components/material-components-web/packages/mdc-form-field/README.md

 --- | --- | ---
 `input` | String | Gets and sets the form field input.

-In order for the label ripple integration to work correctly, this property needs to be set to a valid instance of an MDC Web input element which exposes a `ripple` getter.
+In order for the label ripple integration to work correctly, the `input` property needs to be set to a valid instance of an MDC Web input element which exposes a `ripple` getter.
 No action is taken if the `input` property is not set or the input instance doesn't expose a `ripple` getter.

 ## Usage within Web Frameworks